-Expats in Johannesburg will have a lifestyle that is largely similar to South Africans and they'll most likely befriend both locals and their fellow expatriates.
-Everybody in the city is influenced by its tremendous wealth and natural beauty, whether positively or negatively.
+Expats in Johannesburg will have a lifestyle that is largely similar to South Africans and they'll most likely befriend both locals and their fellow expats.
+Everybody in the city is influenced by its wealth and natural beauty.

 Shopping in Johannesburg